-Your application for special measures and the results of your interview with the university doctor will be reviewed by the Student Management Office which will make a final decision on your request.
-Notice of the Student Management Office's decision will be made to you, your course instructor, and to the Student Counseling Office.
+The application for special measures and the results of the interview with the university doctor will be reviewed by the Student Management Office, which will make a final decision on the applicant's request.
+Notification of the decision will be sent by the Student Management Office to the student, student's course instructor, and to the Student Counseling Office.

 The duration of the approved special measures is, in principle, for the requested quarter only.
-If you wish to have the measures continued, you must reapply with supporting documents (such as a certificate of health, health screening data, disability handbook).
+If the student wishes to have the measures continued, they must reapply with supporting documents such as a certificate of health, health screening data, and disability handbook.